 The EU also harmonized import requirements for plants and plant products, which are published under a single directive.
 Unlike veterinary products, the EU employs only one model certificate for all plants and plant products.
-This is consistent with international guidance as provided by the International Plant Protection Convention.
+This is consistent with international guidance as provided by the International Plant Protection Convention (IPPC).
 For the United States, APHIS issues the phytosanitary certificate with the requisite attestations to specific requirements of the EU.
+For more information, see the export certification guide at the IPPC website.